SwimmingHoles.info logo

 DIRECTIONS From Mountain Home in the north-central part of AR (due north of Little Rock, very near the Missouri border) take RT 62 southwest about 20 miles to Yellville (past Cotter and the "Big Spring Park" swimming hole).
 From Yellville take RT 14 about 15 miles south (past Caney) to signs for Buffalo Point.
 When in Buffalo Point park, follow the signs to the river access/boat launch.
 Swimming place is here in there river.

 Downstream from Buffalo Point is Rush Landing, and many people canoe between the two.
 You can access Rush Landing by car also - go back north on RT 14 to near Caney and take RT 26 east and (hopefully) follow signs to Rush Landing.
-Rush Landing LAT, LON : lat=36.12452, lon=-92.54863(source: DeLorme) (accuracy:approximate) LINK TO GOOGLE MAP MAP.
+Rush Landing LAT, LON : lat=36.12452, lon=-92.54863(source: DeLorme) (accuracy:approximate) LINK TO GOOGLE MAP.
 There is camping at Rush Landing and may be swimming there also.
 Downstream of Rush Landing is a wilderness area - remote and not much visited.
 There are trails out of Rush Landing and you can hike to some river access points downstream of here or you can canoe (22 miles to the next access point, Buffalo City - an overnight canoe trip for sure).
 Anyway, there are some swimming holes in this stretch as well which are said to be clothing optional due to the remoteness of the area.

 CONFIDENCE Very confident